-- An employee who works in excess of forty-five (45) hours in a workweek shall be eligible for flextime credits retroactive to forty-two-and-one-half (42.540) hours of work in the week. - 2.
+- 1. An employee who works in excess of forty-five (45) hours in a workweek shall be eligible for flextime credits retroactive to forty (40) hours of work in the week. - 2.
 Flextime credits shall accrue on one-half (0.5) hour increments. - 3.
 No flextime credits may be earned for travel time. - 4.
 No more than twelve (12) hours of work per day may be counted toward the forty-five (45) hour per workweek threshold or toward flextime credits. - 5.
-No more than Flextime credits may accumulate to a maximum of two hundred (200) hours of flextime credits may be earned within a leave year. - 6.
+Flextime credits may accumulate to a maximum of two hundred (200) hours. - 6.
 Flextime credits may not be used in advance of performance. - Employees shall document on the time sheet all hours worked and all flextime used. - 8.
 Accrued flextime credits may be used at any time business permits with the prior approval of the supervisor in the same manner as personal leave.
-Requests to use accrued flextime shall not be unreasonably denied. - 9.
-Flextime credits earned in one leave year must be used by December 31, of the following year.
-Unused flextime credits shall be cancelled without payment if not used by the December 31, deadline.
-Upon separation from State service or the bargaining unit, accrued flextime credits shall be cancelled without payment.
-Accrued flextime credits may not be cashed out. - 10.
-Disputes regarding the accrual or use of flextime credits are subject to the complaint procedures of Article 15.01.A.
+Requests to use accrued flextime shall not be unreasonably denied. - Upon separation from State service or the bargaining unit, accrued flextime credits shall be cancelled without payment.
+Accrued flextime credits may not be cashed out. - Disputes regarding the accrual or use of flextime credits are subject to the complaint procedures of Article 15.01.A.
 This shall be the sole and exclusive method of resolving such disputes. - 11.
-Flextime credits shall be tracked, documented and usage certified by the employee's immediate supervisor each pay period and credited manually until the State implements an automated tracking system.
+Flextime credits shall be tracked, documented and usage certified by the employee's immediate supervisor each pay period.